JasterV/grpc-slides/docs/learning_grpc.md

 </a>

-note: At the time, building applications that required communicating with a separate machine was difficult and required big expertise, so much that only a few network experts were designated to.
-One of the aims of this RPC implementation was to make it highly efficient (network-wise) as well as as simple to use as non-remote procedures.

-They believed that by providing a simple interface and tool for machine to machine communications, it would make it more accessible for less expert people to implement distributed applications.

-Also, they aimed to provide secure communications with RPC.
-At the time, none of the implemented protocols inside their network had no security at all to the point where passwords were being sent as plain text.
+note:

 The concept dates back to 1976 [1]

+Building applications that required communicating with a separate machine was difficult and required big expertise

+This RPC implementation aimed to make it highly efficient (network-wise) as well as as simple to use as non-remote procedures.

+Make it more accessible to build distributed applications

+They aimed to provide secure communications with RPC.

+Things were shared in plain non secured text.

 [1] WHITE, J. E. A high-level framework for network-based resource sharing.
 In Proc.
 National Computer Conference, (June 1976).